hxneyed/hxneyed/README.md

 hi :)
+she/they
 I enjoy data science, problem solving, and epidemiology.
-For now, I am learning Python.
+I hope to learn different coding languages and even dable with mechanical software.